Dailius/Post_App/README.md

 ![screen](livedata_with_coroutines_and_flow_SMALL.png)

 Data fetched from https://jsonplaceholder.typicode.com/ with Retrofit library in conjunction with REST API.
-Pictures comes from different source: https://source.unsplash.com/collection/542909/
+Pictures comes from different source: https://source.unsplash.com/collection/542909/ .
 All WEB data is cached in local disc with ROOM DAO.
-Post details are fetched from different source of tables therefore relational table in charge (many to one) to make things simple.
+Post details are fetched from different source of tables therefore relational table in play (many to one) to make things simple.

 ![screen](sql_many_to_one_relationships_SMALL.png)